Folleto de membresía Alabama Arise 2023

 • Unitarian-Universalist Fellowship of Tuscaloosa

-• United Methodist Church Alabama-West Florida Conference, United Methodist Women
+• United Methodist Church, Alabama-West Florida Conference United Women of Faith

 • United Methodist Church North Alabama Conference, Justice and Advocacy Committee

-• United Methodist Church North Alabama Conference, United Methodist Women
+• United Methodist Church, North Alabama Conference United Women of Faith

 • United Methodist Inner City Mission (Mobile)